-The Power Of “No”
+The Power of Knowing When to Say “No”

 If you’re building a company you’ll want to talk to everyone to try to craft solutions.
 That’s great to come up with a thesis for the company you want to build, but as you’re building you’ll need to start prioritizing, and just as importantly, you’ll need to start to deprioritize.